Commitments and Contingencies

 On August 19, 2021, Aldini AG (“Aldini”) sued Silvaco, Inc., the Company’s French affiliate, a member of the Company’s board of directors and the Company’s CEO, among numerous other noncompany defendants, including the Government of France, in connection with the Company’s interactions with Dolphin Design SAS (“Dolphin”).
 Aldini’s allegations center around the bankruptcy and reorganization of Dolphin in 2018 and Silvaco, Inc.’s acquisition of certain memory assets of Dolphin, which Aldini alleges was done in violation of its rights as a shareholder of Dolphin.
 Aldini’s First Amended Complaint asserts various tort claims including claims for trade secret theft, conspiracy, and intentional interference with a prospective economic advantage.
 Silvaco, Inc. filed a motion to dismiss; the trade secret theft and conspiracy claims were dismissed with prejudice and the intentional tort claims were dismissed with leave to amend.
 On August 23, 2022, Aldini filed a Second Amended Complaint that included similar claims of trade secret theft, conspiracy, and intentional interference with a prospective economic advantage in relation to Silvaco, Inc.’s acquisition of certain assets of Dolphin.
 Aldini seeks $703.0 million and punitive damages.
 On March 17, 2023, the Second Amended Complaint was dismissed on all counts, subject to a right of appeal.
 Aldini filed a notice of appeal on April 27, 2023 and arguments were scheduled for November 22, 2024.
 On December 19, 2024, the U.S. Court of Appeals for the Ninth Circuit affirmed the dismissal of all claims brought against the Company by Aldini AG.
 The Company accordingly has not recorded a charge for this contingency.

-The Company is party to various litigation matters and claims arising from time-to-time in the ordinary course of business.
-While the results of such matters cannot be predicted with certainty, unless disclosed above, the Company believes that the final outcome of such matters will not have a material adverse effect on the Company’s business, financial condition, results of operations or cash flows.
-However, each of these matters is subject to various uncertainties and it is possible that an unfavorable resolution of one or more of these proceedings could materially affect the Company.
+The Company is also involved in routine legal proceedings in the ordinary course of business.
+Unless disclosed above, the outcome of such matters is not expected to have a material adverse effect on the Company’s consolidated financial position, results of operations, or liquidity.
+However, each of these matters is subject to various uncertainties and it is possible that an unfavorable resolution of one or more of these proceedings could materially affect the Company's results of operations, cash flows or financial position.

 About Commitments Disclosures